markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

   -Make sure the data is persisted to an object in the students appropriate list using form submission data -Return user to dashboard after creation with success flash message -use seed function for updating faculty student lists to update on successful form submission

+persist to database correctly and render a json confirmation page

+create a show page to display the data linked from student on the dashboard

 --COMPLETES EXPECTED IMPLEMENTATION--